Celebrate Canada Day 2026

 Lakeview Park, Oshawa

-Oshawa's July 1 celebration is a family-friendly event held at the picturesque Lakeview Park.
-In previous years attendees have enjoyed free local entertainment, delicious food from a variety of vendors, as well as fun activities and displays.
+Oshawa’s July 1 celebration is a family-friendly event held at the picturesque Lakeview Park.
+Recognized as a Top 100 event by Festivals and Events Ontario, Oshawa’s Canada Day celebration is sure to inspire Canadians of all ages.
+In previous years, attendees have enjoyed free local entertainment, delicious food from a variety of vendors, as well as fun activities and displays.
 Weather permitting, the event finishes with a spectacular fireworks display over Lake Ontario.

 Location: 55 Lakeview Park Avenue, Oshawa